jdbctemplatemapper/jdbctemplatemapper/readme.md

 # JdbcTemplateMapper #

+ Spring's JdbcTemplate provides data access using SQL/JDBC for relational databases.
+ JdbcTemplate is a good option for complex enterprise applications where an ORMs magic/nuances become challenging.
+ Even though JdbcTemplate simplifies the use of JDBC, it still remains verbose.

  JdbcTemplateMapper makes CRUD with Spring's JdbcTemplate simpler.
 It provides one liners for CRUD.

  [Javadocs](https://jdbctemplatemapper.github.io/jdbctemplatemapper/javadoc/)

 ## Features